samkramer6/IRES_2023_Acoustics_Array/ReadMe.txt

 		Mic_Control_Pannel: 	This is a MATLAB app that will be used to setup and collect data from just the acoustics array.
 This has three different sections relating to data acquisition and then data saving, and then also sound outputting.
 Sound output section is more used for debugging and ensuring the system works properly.
-For saving data as a .csv file, do not include .csv to the title as it will include it automatically.
-Also ensure to make the name .csv file naming convention friendly (i.e. no '\, /, etc').
+For saving data as a .mat file, do not include .mat to the title as it will include it automatically.
+Also ensure to make the name .mat file naming convention friendly (i.e. no '\, /, etc').
 This app is also located within the MATLAB app library as a packaged app.
 The installer is located in this folder too should it need to be reinstalled.
 There are multiple versions of this app and the most recent one should be on